MikeHopley/ftl-ships-strategy/index.md

 Buying a weapons buffer for 25 scrap is a reasonable alternative to rushing shields, but I still think the shield upgrades are safer overall.
 Do get the weapons buffer when you can, but not if it might prevent you buying a weapon.

 Artillery is nice late-game if you have scrap to spare (particularly for the Flagship), but too expensive to upgrade earlier.
-Beware enemies running away: when possible, manage the Artillery Beam power so that it’s ready to fire immediately after your weapons hit, or vice-versa.
+Beware enemies running away: when possible, manage the artillery power so that it’s ready to fire immediately after your weapons hit, or vice-versa.

 Since artillery uses a system slot, you can only pick two more systems.
 [Defence drones cover this ship poorly](https://i.imgur.com/Y92J2ml.jpg): weapons and drones are vulnerable.